questsin/cheats/certifications/TMF.Metrics.md

 # TMF Metrics
+- Standard vocab and modeling of Business metric
+- Standard defintion of specific metrics
+- Linkages between business metrics and of TMF components
+- provide a set of metrics aimed specifically at business performance at the product and service level

-Goals Achieved
+## Goals Achieved
-1. Comparison with peers
+1. `Comparison` with peers
-2. Need for measures that focus attention
+2. Need for measures that `focus` attention
-3. Promotion of superior performance areas
+3. Promotion of `superior performance` areas

-Metrics Uses
+## Metrics Uses
 1. Assess groups of metrics
 2. Measure trends over time
 3. Assess process groupings
 4. Identify processes needing improvement

-MEtrics Domains, Areas
+## Metrics Domains, Areas
 1. Revenue and margin (Finacial)
 2. Customer Experience (Outside in)
 3. Operational Efficiancy (all around view)

-Focus
+## Focus
 1. General
-2. CM
+2. Customer Management
 3. Fulfilment
 4. Assurance
 5. Billing